lutchenca/codewars/README.md

 # CodeWars Javascript Solutions

-[CodeWars](https://www.codewars.com/) is a website to practice and improving programming stuff, you can follow [me](https://www.codewars.com/users/lutchenca)!
+[CodeWars](https://www.codewars.com/) is a website to practice and improving programming skills, you can follow [me](https://www.codewars.com/users/lutchenca)!

 ##### These solutions are for education purpose only.
 Do not directly use them on Codewars katas.
 Create your own solutions to learn more.